 The Board of County Commissioners, also identified as the Board of Supervisors, are the ex officio managers of the District.
 The District Administrator (County Engineer) will exercise best professional judgment in conjunction with the direction of the Board of Supervisors to determine the appropriate courses of action for all circumstances or events within the province of the FCZD, whether or not such events or circumstances are anticipated and addressed in this document.
 A separate document titled Financial Polices has been adopted by the Board of Supervisors, providing financial guidance to the District.
-This financial guidance expands upon Policies FF-2, FF-3, and FF-4 below.
+The document is provided in Appendix D of this Flood Plan.
+The financial guidance expands upon Policies FF-2, FF-3, and FF-4 below.